-Building your portfolio takes time and effort.
-It’s especially hard when you’re starting out, since you have yet to land your first client and don’t have any previous work to show.
+Building your portfolio as a freelance graphic designer takes time and effort.
+It’s especially hard when you are starting out, since you have yet to land your first client and don’t have any previous work to show.
 Even so, there are a few ways you can create an outstanding portfolio that will impress future clients.
-Who knows — you might even make some money in the process.
+Who knows, you might even make some money in the process.

 OFFER YOUR SERVICES FOR FREE

-As a freelance graphic designer, your portfolio is key to getting hired — which means you need a good amount of projects to showcase your skills and experience to clients.
-However, self-initiated work is often substandard, and doesn’t translate well into real world situations.
+As a freelance graphic designer your portfolio is key to getting hired, which means you need a good amount of quality projects to showcase your skills and experience.
+However, self-initiated work is often substandard and doesn’t translate well into real world situations.

-At the same time, while you need a portfolio to attract clients — you can’t build one without working designs.
+On the other hand, you can’t build a portfolio without any working designs.
 Fortunately, there are a few ways to work around the issue.
-One suggestion is to jump right in and deal with real world clients.
-For that, you might want to consider working for free.
-Although the idea sounds counterintuitive, doing so will provide you with the professional experience you need.
+One is to jump right in and provide your services to real world clients pro bono.
+Although the idea might not be appealing, it will allow you to accumulate professional experience from the get-go.

-Before that, make sure you don’t use your actual brand name so it doesn’t get associated with free services.
-Since you’re doing this temporarily, picking a generic name that’s memorable will suffice.
-Once that’s done, let’s explore the different ways to build your portfolio.
+If you decide to go this route, I suggest you don’t use your actual brand name so it doesn’t get associated with free services.
+Since you are doing this temporarily, a generic name should suffice.
+Now, let’s explore different ways to build your portfolio.

-Requesters have to fill up a design brief with as much information as possible before posting a request, and for good reason — a thorough and articulate design brief is critical to the design process.
-After all, design is about problem solving, and you can’t solve a problem without understanding and studying it.
-A design brief helps you understand the problem presented by the client, allowing you to create solid, manageable goals for the project.
+Requesters have to fill a design brief with as much information as possible before posting a request, and for good reason — a thorough and articulate design brief is critical to the design process.
+After all, design is about solving a problem, so you need to understand the problem as much as possible before coming up with a solution.
+A design brief helps you understand what the client needs and allows you to create solid, manageable goals for the project.

-/r/freedesign connects you to clients from all walks of life.
-As such, you will find requests that differ greatly in scope.
-Taking them on gives you the chance to push your creativity and create designs that are rich in variety.
+r/freedesign connects you to clients from all walks of life, with requests that differ greatly in scope.
+By taking these requests on, you get the chance to push your creativity and diversify your skills.
 A diverse portfolio highlights your adaptability — something clients often look for when hiring a graphic designer.
-Having experience in different types of projects will help you reach out to a wider audience as well.
+Having experience in different types of projects will help you reach a wider audience as well.

-Similar to /r/freedesign, you will find many different clients — and thousands of contests — on 99designs.
+You will find many different types of contests on 99designs.
 A design brief is required for every contest so you can better tailor your submission to client specifications.

-While money isn’t a priority for now, by focusing on creating quality designs, you will actually have a good chance of winning some contests.
-In addition, joining a contest gives you the chance to check out submissions from other designers.
-It’s definitely interesting to see how they can process the same information and produce vastly different results.
+While money isn’t a priority for now, by creating quality designs you may have a good chance of winning some contests.
+Also, take some time to check out submissions from other designers.
+It’s definitely interesting to see how different people process the same information and produce vastly different results.

-Since you’re providing free services, consider filling two needs with one deed by contributing your skills to a charitable cause.
-It’s a good idea to find a nonprofit organization you believe in so you will be motivated to put in your best effort.
+Since you are providing your services for free, why not fill two needs with one deed by contributing your skills to a charitable cause?
+Find a nonprofit organization you believe in so you are motivated to put in your best effort.

 However, don’t forget that free doesn’t mean unprofessional.
 By providing quality work regardless of price, you develop enduring designer-client relationships that will benefit both parties in the long run.